-Village Behavioral Health is a residential treatment center for children ages 10-12 and adolescents ages 13-17 who are suffering from chemical dependence and certain co-occurring mental health concerns.
+Village Behavioral Health is a residential treatment center for children ages 10-12 and adolescents ages 13-17 who are suffering from mental health and co-occurring addiction concerns.
 Programming at our center is designed to help young people overcome their addictions through a series of customized, developmentally appropriate treatment modalities.
-To ensure that teens continue to make educational gains while attending treatment, our therapeutic services are coupled with a comprehensive academic program which can be tailored to the learning needs of each child in our care.
-Our staff consists of men and women with specialized training in the emotional and behavioral needs of teenagers who are battling addiction, and are committed to supporting children and families throughout the recovery process, starting with that first phone call to our center.
+To ensure that teens continue to make educational gains while attending treatment, our therapeutic services are coupled with a comprehensive academic program that can be tailored to the learning needs of each child in our care.
+Our staff consists of men and women with specialized training in the emotional and behavioral needs of teenagers who are battling addiction and are committed to supporting children and families throughout the recovery process, starting with that first phone call to our center.

 The First Step